istio/bots/policybot/handlers/handlers/flakechaser/README.md

 The bot scanning the Cloud Spanner database with matching criteria to find the work set, and then update the issues via Github API.

+Know Issue

+if the bot is triggered again before the /sync is invoked, due to the storage lag behind, the bot can nag flakey test issue again...